Here are some resources and info to help answer frequently asked questions regarding NBBC and boating in general.

-- Trips for NBBC members: NBBC volunteer trip leaders typically run 5-12 trips per week for NBBC members.
-These include shorter and skill-development paddles on weekday nights and some longer, more challenging trips on weekends.
-All details are posted on our calendar, and upcoming trips are highlighted in our newsletter and in e-mails to members who opt for those alerts.
+- Trips for NBBC members: Membership at NBBC is the best way to get out on the water as often as you can, and it is also what funds our mission-related community activities.
+It’s also one of the greatest bargains in NYC!
+NBBC volunteer trip leaders typically run 5-12 trips per week for NBBC members.
+These include both shorter, skill-development paddles and longer, more challenging trips.
+Many member trips are on weekday nights, with some longer outings on weekends.
+All details are posted on our calendar, and upcoming trips are highlighted in our newsletter and in e-mails to members who opt in for those alerts.
 Members must sign up in advance via the calendar and receive confirmation for these paddles.

-- Members are eligible to become official club paddlers and gain personal access to club boats and equipment.
+- NBBC members are eligible to become official paddlers and gain personal access to club boats and equipment.
 More info about this process here.

 Can one store a private boat with NBBC?

-Our storage space is generally reserved for kayaks and canoes that are either owned by or on loan to NBBC for general programming.
-In some instances space is allotted to NBBC trip leaders whose invaluable work in leading trips can be made more feasible with access to a personal boat.
+Our storage space is reserved for kayaks and canoes that are either owned by or on loan to NBBC for general programming.

 Can one launch a private boat from the NBBC dock?